-Means in column with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.
+Means in columns with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.

 3.5 Effect on kidney function tests

-The Table 6 below presents changes in the serum urea & blood urea nitrogen (BUN) levels (mg %) of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
-In the T1 group, the highest value of urea was observed 8.08±0.40 followed by 7.68±1.07 & 6.87±0.40 in T2 and T4 group.
-The lowest value was found 6.06±0.00 in T3 group.
-Similarly, the highest value of blood urea nitrogen (BUN) was observed 3.78±0.19 in T1 followed by 3.59±0.5, 3.21±0.19 in T2 and T4 group .While the lowest value was found 2.83±0.00 in T3 group.
-Urea & BUN was found to be statistically non- significant (p>0.05) among the treatment and control group throughout the observation period.
+Table 6 below presents changes in the serum urea & blood urea nitrogen (BUN) levels (mg %) of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
+In the T1 group, the highest value of urea was observed at 8.08±0.40, followed by 7.68±1.07 & 6.87±0.40 in the T2 and T4 groups.
+The lowest value was found to be 6.06±0.00 in the T3 group.
+Similarly, the highest value of blood urea nitrogen (BUN) was observed at 3.78±0.19 in T1, followed by 3.59±0.5, 3.21±0.19 in T2 and T4 groups.
+The lowest value was found to be 2.83±0.00 in the T3 group.
+Urea & BUN were found to be statistically non-significant (p>0.05) among the treatment and control group throughout the observation period.
 Urea & blood urea nitrogen was lower in Moringa oleifera treated diet than control group.
 However, the urea values in our study were within normal range as reported by Kaneko et al. (1997) i.e. 4.80 to 19.80 mg/dl in birds.
 It has been observed that serum urea content depends on both the quantity and quality of protein supplied in the diet (Iheukwumere and Herbert, 2002).
 Higher blood urea levels have been associated with poor protein quality or excess tissue protein catabolism associated with protein deficiency (Eggum, 1970).

 Incremental levels of Moringa oleifera leaf meal resulted in reduction of urea and BUN level in blood.
 From this we can conclude that there was better absorption and efficient utilization of dietary protein as compared to control diet (Seboya et al., 2019).

-Table 6: Effect of Moringa olifera feeding on Urea & BUN, mg% (Mean ± SE) in serum
+Table 6: Effect of feeding Moringa olifera leaf meal on Urea & BUN, mg% (Mean ± SE) in serum

 at 42 days of broilers